rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     [root@localhost report]# mail
     ```

-    The superuser should have a message with the subject “"Test email message from Tripwire"
+    The superuser should have a message with the subject "Test email message from Tripwire"

 5. After you have confirmed that the e-mail functionality works you could try manually sending a copy of one of the reports to yourself.